 World Skills Café

-The event will unite broadcasters, streaming brands, technology vendors, outside broadcast (OB) companies, studios, diversity leaders, recruiters and education representatives to drive discussions in collaborative workshops and panels throughout the afternoon.
-Facilitators and experts from across the skills, education and diversity landscape will lead the sessions, encouraging interactive participation and active contributions toward the outcomes and any commitments made.
+The event united broadcasters, streaming brands, technology vendors, outside broadcast (OB) companies, studios, diversity leaders, recruiters and education representatives to drive discussions in collaborative workshops and panels throughout the afternoon.
+Facilitators and experts from across the skills, education and diversity landscape led the sessions, encouraging interactive participation and active contributions toward the outcomes and any commitments made.

 Many major players in the M&E and media technology sectors are seeing a skills shortage and a disproportionately ageing white male workforce.
 For example, across the UK’s wider creative industries, only a third of managerial and director roles are held by women, while over 90% of professionals in these sectors are white, according to recent research by the Creative Industries Policy & Evidence Centre.